-- Tool Icons Shows the full names for the I/M MONITOR STATUS icons shown and descriptions of informational icons on the Scan Tool's display. - DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions. - LED Definitions Provides descriptions of the meaning of the Scan Tool SYSTEM STATUS LEDs.
+- Tool Icons Shows the full names for the I/M MONITOR STATUS icons and descriptions of informational icons shown on the Scan Tool's display. - DTC Library Provides access to libraries of OBD1 and OBD2 DTC definitions. - LED Definitions Provides descriptions of the meaning of the Scan Tool SYSTEM STATUS LEDs.

 - While linked to the vehicle, press the M button.

 - The Main Menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Tool

+Library, then press the ENTER

+button.

-- - The Tool Library menu displays.
+- The Tool Library menu displays.